 - Governance Committee

 - Outside Directors Council

 - Outside Directors and Outside Auditors Joint Council

-(a) Governance Committee
+- (a) Governance Committee

 The Governance Committee whose chairperson is elected by mutual vote of the Outside Directors has been established for the purpose of discussion by all Outside Directors, Chairman & Director, Vice Chairman & Director and President regarding matters related to the status of policies regarding and stance on corporate governance.
-The Governance Committee met 4 times in fiscal 2020.
+The Governance Committee met twice in fiscal 2021.